jonomarx/Chat/README.md

 YES!
 Jars FINALLY work via command line.

-On ubuntu (or maybe everything else) the program won't exit if you close the window.
+On ubuntu & Mac the program won't exit if you close the window.